 Make sure you stand out from the crowd with an All-Star LinkedIn profile.
 Here, we'll show you how.

-LinkedIn can be a powerful tool for you and your business by allowing you to find and reach out to new connections and potential new customers.
+LinkedIn is a powerful tool for you and your business by allowing you to find and reach out to new connections and potential new customers.
 But how can you ensure your profile stands out from the crowd, so people take notice of your connection requests and interact with you?
 Here we’ll go through the steps to ensure that you have an All-Star LinkedIn Profile.

 So, make sure you fill out your profile intro: